Home > Facade > Giving Buildings a New Lease of Life

 Improving energy consumption in the existing building will require the retrofitting of many, if not most, of these façades.
 While many buildings are currently undergoing energy retrofits, the scope of the renovation often stops short of the façade because of the relatively high cost and the potential disruption to ongoing building operations.
 Even when the façade is included in an energy retrofit program, the options for approaching the façade element are often not prioritised.

-By intertwining all of the different variables and factors, we will be able to have an end product that will be aesthetically pleasing which will yield results that is efficient in terms of energy, comfort & acoustics and is coordinated with one another.
-These unique solutions from suppliers, manufacturers and installers must be tailor made for office spaces that cannot afford losing working hours for a retrofitting solution.
+By intertwining all of the different variables and factors, we will be able to have an end product that will be aesthetically pleasing which will yield results that are efficient in terms of energy, comfort & acoustics and are coordinated with one another.
+These unique solutions from suppliers, manufacturers and installers must be tailor-made for office spaces that cannot afford to lose working hours for a retrofitting solution.

 The Retrofit Opportunity

-Today, the problem of poor performing, aging glass curtain wall is now an opportunity to combine need with solutions in a façade retrofit.
-Sustainable building practice values reuse of these aging buildings as superior strategy than demolition, recycling and rebuilding.
+Today, the problem of poor-performing, ageing glass curtain walls is now an opportunity to combine needs with solutions in a façade retrofit.
+Sustainable building practice values the reuse of these ageing buildings as a superior strategy to demolition, recycling and rebuilding.
 Retrofitting is also a well-known sustainable model of reuse.
 There is no question that many buildings of this type could benefit significantly from a façade retrofit, and there is equally no doubt that recent material developments and technology can significantly improve their performance and likely their appearance.

 Emerging Ideas: A Multifunctional Energy Efficient Façade System For Building Retrofitting

-This provides a golden opportunity for research teams to work collaboratively on the development (architectural, energetic, installation, material), evaluation (of energy efficiency, material fire resistance) and demonstration (in real life building) of the façade system.
-Such project can bring together a multidisciplinary consortium with a well-balanced distribution between industry and research organisations.
-The team can be composed of large companies, technologically specialised SMEs, research as well as open innovation organisations.
+This provides a golden opportunity for research teams to work collaboratively on the development (architectural, energetic, installation, material), evaluation (of energy efficiency, material fire resistance) and demonstration (in the real-life building) of the façade system.
+Such a project can bring together a multidisciplinary consortium with a well-balanced distribution between industry and research organisations.
+The team can be composed of large companies, technologically specialised SMEs, research as well and open innovation organisations.

 The multifunctional energy efficient façade system solution can be demonstrated in a real building located in a region with diurnal variation and/or high seasonal temperature variations are common.
 The range in climatic conditions ensures that the system is tested in different conditions.
 The building will be monitored before and after the installation of the new retrofitting system to evaluate the performance of the solutions.